Poyales del Hoyo

 Poyales del Hoyo is a municipality located in the province of Ávila, Castile and León, Spain.

-According to the 2006 census (INE), the municipality has a population of 598 inhabitants.
+History

 During the spanish civil war, three women taken from Poyales del Hoyo on the night of 29 December 1936 and murdered by Fallangist at the roadside.
 All the killers were from the village.
 The town was famous in Spanish news and even had article in The New York Times about how still there are a big polarization between society in Spain and the unfinished spanish transition to democracy after the dictator Francisco Franco.
 In 2011, it had clashes at a protest over the exhumation of civil war graves in the village.